 Two articles by Aaron Cohen have been accepted for publication in the book project Russia's Great War and Revolution 1914-22, forthcoming 2014).
-They are entitled "The Feast in the Time of Plague: The Russian Art World, Easel Painting, and the Experience of War and Revolution, 1914-22" and "Russian Monuments to the First World War: Where Are They?
+They are titled "The Feast in the Time of Plague: The Russian Art World, Easel Painting, and the Experience of War and Revolution, 1914-22" and "Russian Monuments to the First World War: Where Are They?
 Why Are They?"

 Mike Vann's article "Hanoi in the Time of Cholera: Epidemic Disease and Racial Power in the Colonial City" has appeared in Laurence Monnais and Harold J. Cook (eds.), Global Movements, Local Concerns: Medicine and Health in Southeast Asia (National University Singapore Press, 2012).

-Katerina Lagos gave a paper entitled "Debt, Sovereignty, and Civil Society" at Simon Fraser University in April.
+Katerina Lagos gave a paper titled "Debt, Sovereignty, and Civil Society" at Simon Fraser University in April.
 She also spoke on "Contextualizing the Greek Crisis: A Greek Default Lost in the Aftermath of the 1929 Stock-Market Crash."
 In February, Lagos presented a paper at the European Studies Centre of St. Antony's College, Oxford: "Minority Challenges to Greek National Identity: The Case of Greek Jewry."

 Scott Lupo has a contract with a publisher to produce "Televangelism: A Historical Encyclopedia."